Zatarita/re4-wiki/Final/PC/mdt.md

 ## MDT Language
  The MDT Language is a list of strings.
 When working with the standard version of the MDT we see a similar structure to the header.
 We have a count denoting how many strings there are, then the offsets, and the [MDT Strings](#mdt-string).
 The structure of the MDT Language isn't fully mapped out yet though.
 There is an unknown at the beginning of the language that is suspected to be vestigial from the console ports; however, [this requires confirmation](https://github.com/Zatarita/re4-wiki/issues/new?title=update-MDT-Unknown).
 ## MDT String
  The MDT String is a list of [16-bit numbers](https://en.wikipedia.org/wiki/16-bit_computing).
 These numbers either control how the text gets presented to the screen, or they *are* the characters that gets presented to screen.
-The highest 8-bits control which character gets grabbed from the [FNT](fnt.md) file.
-This is the index used to grab the font character.
+The highest 8-bits is the index which gets grabbed from the [FNT](fnt.md) file.
 The Lowest 8-bits are [special characters](#special-characters).
 There are only 18 of them; however, they control things such as the flow and presentation of the text.

 ## Structure
 ### *Header*